mech/Languages/Ruby/Rails/Model.md

 > Service layers are all about verbs.

+* Specific to a use-case.
+* Can also be seen as a Command Object, to use a design pattern name for it.
 * Define application boundary that establishes a set of available operations.
 * Encapsulate cross-cutting operations.
 Involves several models.
 * Encapsulate a single process of the business logic.
 Describe one business rule only.